jtraub91/jtraub91.github.io/_posts/2023-05-23-introducing-bits.md

 bits hash160 -in pubkey.hex | awk '{print "00"$1}' | bits base58 --check
 ```

-The `--check` option is supplied so that the checksum is appended. `bits base58` also supports a `--decode` option for retrieving the original payload, e.g.
+The `--check` option is supplied so that the checksum is appended.
+The `bits base58` command also supports a `--decode` option for retrieving the original payload, e.g.

 ```bash
 echo -n <base58-check-encoded-address> | bits base58 --check --decode